10 tips to make your localization workflow more productive

 }

-Don’t do this, this tidiness is artificial, and it won’t help.
-Imagine that your app will evolve because the only constant in software development is change.
-Moving translations around will be a nightmare.
-After some time, the translation key may not belong anymore to some parent node.
-Then you will have to choose which key should go to another nested group.
+Don't do this.
+The tidiness is artificial, and it won't help in the long run.
+Your app will evolve, because the only constant in software development is change.
+Moving translations around will become a nightmare.
+After some time, the translation key may not belong under its original parent node anymore, and then you will be forced to pick a new group or rework the structure completely.

 nav-product-solution